What is Kingdom Community International?

 KCI is submitted and covered Tenor Carlos Seise.

 KCI focuses on the only Gospel that Jesus preached: the Kingdom of God.

 KCI home-grows its coaching leadership.
 A Lead Ambassador is someone who is:

 Reaching secular and unchurched people (remaining outward-focused).

 Enjoys raising up other leaders in their sphere of influence.

-What does it mean to be under covering?
+What does it mean to be submitted?